1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 ??? example "Tramming The X-Axis Gantry And Adjusting The Wheels"

-    When it comes down to tram the x-axis gantry, up to me one should differ between tramming it in relation to the frame of the printer and in relation to the bed.
+    When it comes down to tramming the x-axis gantry, up to me one should differ between tramming it in relation to the frame of the printer and in relation to the bed.
 Depending on which spacers are being used, you should either do the one or the other:

     1. Tram in relation to the *bed*, if you're using the stock spacers, because you can't really "tram" the bed itself. *Make sure you checked the rigid stock spacers of the bedmount for an equal height before tramming the gantry though!* If they're not all of the same height, I'd recommend to sand them down to the height of the shortest spacer.